Gbouna/Web_Application_Development_Guide/Development-guide/step 5/README.md

 4. **Deployment**:
    - A live website on Azure (either via **Static Web Apps** or your **App Service**).

 Congratulations!
 You now have a front-end that interacts with your REST API, storing data in Azure’s database and media in Blob Storage.
-Your next steps might involve **scalability, optimization, or final polishing** before presentation or production.